hpi-xnor/fvbitcore/README.md

 model flops and size.

 This tool can be used together with [bitorch](https://github.com/hpi-xnor/bitorch) to create and evaluate quantized deep learning models.
-The documentation may not yet be up to date yet.
+The documentation may not yet be up-to-date yet.

-# fvcore
+Read more about the [original project](https://github.com/facebookresearch/fvcore) below.

+### about the original fvcore project

 fvcore is a light-weight core library that provides the most common and essential functionality shared in various computer vision frameworks developed in FAIR,